kurgut/Mk2Pod_MAS_IVA/README.md

 # Mk2Pod_MAS_IVA

 This is a mid-tech analog IVA for the mk2 Pod, using MoardV Avionic Systems.
+It uses the Gemini interior model from FASA.
 It's still WIP, and quite a few things don't work yet, or are broken.

 ![screenshot31](https://github.com/user-attachments/assets/c6872634-dc27-4088-abb5-9c6c8fba15a8)